-When you're drawing any life form.
-Such as human, animal, or character.
+When you're drawing anything such as a human, animal, plant, or character.
 Pay attention to the silhouette that is created from your sketch.
-Without looking at any of the internal details, is the figure identifiable?
+Without looking at any of the internal details, is the silhouette of what you're drawing identifiable?

-To test whether or not your character figures have strong, easy to identify silhouettes, place a piece of tracing paper on your sketch and trace around the figure.
+To test whether or not your silhouettes have strong, easy to identify shapes, place a piece of tracing paper on your sketch and trace around the figure.
 Then look at it so see if it's identifiable on its own.

 Sketching is about creating imperfect drawings.
 Sketching for beginners especially.